 Make the Decision That’s Right for You at UTPB

 With The University of Texas Permian Basin’s online Bachelor of Arts in Psychology, your higher education decision is simple.
-Our program offers online students plenty of benefits:
+Our program offers online students plenty of benefits, including networking, flexibility, and affordability—all on a timeline that works for your schedule.

 Take the first step toward deciding your future and apply today